ravleenbajaj/Reduction-of-Small-Sample-Bias/README.md

 # Reduction of Small-Sample Bias of GLM Parameter Estimates

 A comprehensive study comparing three bias reduction methods for Generalized Linear Models (GLMs) in small-sample settings.
+This project was submitted for partial fulfillment of the grade for STAT 851.

 ## Overview